Minnesota Tornado History and Statistics

 During the winter months (December through February) tornado activity is concentrated in the southeast U.S. and along the Gulf Coast.
 As spring (March/May) progresses, tornado occurrence moves north and west across the central Mississippi and Ohio River Valleys.
 By summer (June/August) the potential threat of tornadoes has spread across the continental United States and Southern Canada.
 During autumn (September/November), tornadic activity gradually retreats to the south and southeast sections of the country and is often associated with hurricanes.

-Minnesota lies along the north edge of the region of maximum tornado occurrence in the United States. often referred to as Tornado Alley.
+Minnesota lies along the north edge of the region of maximum tornado occurrence in the United States, often referred to as Tornado Alley.

-Many of the deadly and damaging tornadoes occur in groups of outbreaks that often last from 3 to 12 hours.
+Many of the deadly and damaging tornadoes occur in groups or outbreaks that often last from 3 to 12 hours.
 One of the worst such outbreaks in Minnesota occurred on June 17, 2010, when 48 tornadoes affected 22 counties in northwestern, west-central, central, east-central, south-central, and southeastern Minnesota over a period of six hours.
 Other noteworthy large-area outbreaks occurred June 16, 1992 (which included the state's most recent F5 tornado, in Chandler); June 28, 1979, when 16 tornadoes slashed across the state from northwest to southeast; August 6, 1969, when powerful and massive tornadoes devastated parts of northern Minnesota; and the April 30, 1967 "Black Sunday" outbreak in southern and southeastern Minnesota.

 Minnesota Tornado Statistics